Want to know all about the big O? Got questions about the climax factor? We've got orgasms covered.

 Most women find they suddenly get wetter during an orgasm.

-A few even feel a gush of fluid from their vagina, possibly vaginal secretions that have built up and then get squeezed out by the muscular contractions of an orgasm.
+A few even feel a gush of clear fluid from their vagina, possibly vaginal secretions that have built up and then get squeezed out by the muscular contractions of an orgasm.

 Most women don't noticeably ejaculate in this way - though sex tends to be a messy, squelchy business for everyone.